DefinitelyTyped/tsd/README.md

 	$ grunt gtx:tsd
 	//.. etc

-It is recommend you use an intelligent parsing IDE (WebStorm or VisualStudio) and a big screen (or two) on a decent workstation.
-Code looks best with tabs rendered at 4 spaces (3 is really nice too, or 6 or 8, I don't care, because smart-tabs are awesome like that).
+It is recommend you use an intelligent parsing IDE (WebStorm or VisualStudio) and a big screen (or two) on a properly powerful workstation.

+Code looks best with tabs rendered at 4 spaces (3 is nice too, or 6 or 8..
+I don't really care, because [smart-tabs](http://www.emacswiki.org/SmartTabs) are awesome like that).
+The gruntfile uses slightly fascistic [JSHint](https://github.com/jshint/jshint) and [TSLint](https://github.com/palantir/tslint) settings to enforce code style, but there is an `.editorconfig`(http://editorconfig.org/) to elevate some of the pain.

 ## Contribute

 Contributions will be welcome once the application architecture stabilises a bit more.
-If you want to fix some isolated thing in the development version then that is already appreciated, but please discuss a [ticket](https://github.com/DefinitelyTyped/tsd/issues) (or risk the basis of your work being re-factored).
+If you want to fix some isolated thing in the development version then that is already appreciated, but please discuss in a [ticket](https://github.com/DefinitelyTyped/tsd/issues) first (or risk the basis of your work being re-factored).

 **Note:** TSD no longer maintains it's own data sources, contributions on definitions files go directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).